 Working with members of Nesta’s Challenge Prize Centre, The Rain Gods is managing the development and deployment of a technology sandbox to help the UK’s largest banks to supply data to third parties to develop comparison and pricing of banking products for the SME market.
 The work was commissioned by the Competition and Markets Authority.

 Sirius is the UK’s national programme to attract graduate entrepreneurs to set up new businesses in the country.
 It is backed by a series of leading public and private companies and is delivered in partnership with the Department for International Trade.
 The accelerator programme runs twice per year and offers training, mentoring, finance and visa support to successful applicants.

 The London Entrepreneurs’ Challenge (E-Challenge) is the largest and longest running student business plan competition and workshop programme in the UK, having been established in 2001.
 It has welcomed students from UCL, London Business School, SOAS, Birkbeck College, the University of Westminster and Loughborough University London.

-The E-Challenge is currently undergoing a makeover and will be back later in 2017.
+The E-Challenge is currently undergoing a makeover and will be back in 2020.